 When leaders face increased pressure they either excel or fail.
-Certain qualities can help or hurt progress and ultimately straddle the line between strength and weakness, especially when it counts the most.
+Certain aspects of leadership can help or hurt progress and ultimately straddle the line between strength and weakness, especially when it counts the most.

 - When does drive become ruthless ambition?